Do Helpful Things

 - Get to know your neighbors.
 Say hi.
 Be friendly.
 Build relationships.
 Check on people in safe ways, especially in tricky situations, bad weather, an outbreak, or if you know they do not have people looking after them.

 - Look into building neighborhood resilience in more formalized ways, to help with the various structural areas or just to help people help each other through.

 - Support other humans working to survive this.
 Getting through the ubiquitous, persistent trauma of the pandemic, other disasters, the government failing to serve its citizens, elected officials actively making it difficult to survive, etc. all at the same time is is no small feat.
 Help people keep their wits about them.
 We'll likely need to take turns.
 The crises are everywhere.
 Connection and community will be invaluable.

 - Do things that can build build community resilience in some way.
 As system interruptions and failures cascade into each other, the most resilient communities will have a better shot of making through this and having a more functional society on the other side.

 The list keeps going.
-Engaging with everything is like that.
+It's as long as humanity is complicated.
+We can just figure out how to be helpful.
 You can just make it up.
 Any of us can.